microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 This processor requires no additional configuration.

 ## Participant Filter Post-Processor <a name="paragraph16"></a>
-This module will filter returned resources linked to a patient to only include records where you (the recipient) are the patient or are a "Practitioner of Record" (e.g. in a participant role).
-Note: this only filters patient-based linked resources.
-You can use this module as a basis for building your own security filtering.</br>
+This module will filter returned resources linked to a patient to only include records where you (the recipient) are the patient or are a "Practitioner of Record" (e.g. in a participant role). _Note: This only filters patient-based linked resources.
+You can use this module as a basis for building your own security filtering._</br>

 ## How the Participant Post Processor works <a name="paragraph17"></a>
 ![F H I R Proxy Seq](FHIRProxy_Seq.png)

 ## Configuring Participant Authorization Roles for Users <a name="paragraph18"></a>
 At a minimum, users must be placed in one or more FHIR Participant roles in order to appropriately filter results from the FHIR Server.
-The Access roles are Patient, Practitioner, and RelatedPerson. _Note:The user must also be in an appropriate Access role defined above._
+The Access roles are Patient, Practitioner, and RelatedPerson. _Note: The user must also be in an appropriate Access role defined above._
 1. [Login to Azure Portal](https://portal.azure.com) _Note: If you have multiple tenants make sure you switch to the directory that contains the Secure FHIR Proxy._
 2. [Access the Azure Active Directory Enterprise Application Blade](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/).
 3. Change the Application Type Drop Down to All Applications and click the Apply button.